sir-dunxalot/cypress-nextjs-auth0/.github/PULL_REQUEST_TEMPLATE.md

 <!--

-Please submit all PRs to the `master` branch unless they are specific to current release.
+Please submit all PRs to the `main` branch unless they are specific to current release.

 -->